2017 Schleswig-Holstein state election

 The 2017 Schleswig-Holstein state election was held on 7 May 2017 to elect the members of the Landtag of Schleswig-Holstein.
 The incumbent government was led by Minister-President Torsten Albig, and consisted of the Social Democratic Party (SPD), The Greens, and the South Schleswig Voters' Association (SSW).
 The government lost its majority in the election.

+The result was a stalemate, with the incumbent left-wing government parties (SPD, Greens and SSW) being three seats short of a majority, and CDU and its usual coalition partner FDP also coming up three seats short due to the right-wing populist party Alternative for Germany (AfD) entering the Landtag.
+With no party willing to go into coalition with them, it necessitated cross-aisle cooperation.

+FDP leader Wolfgang Kubicki ruled out a traffic light coalition (SPD-Greens-FDP), whilst CDU leader Daniel Günther ruled out a Grand coalition (CDU-SPD).
 The Christian Democratic Union (CDU) subsequently formed a Jamaica coalition with the Free Democratic Party (FDP) and Greens.
-CDU leader Daniel Günther was elected Minister-President by the Landtag, and Günther cabinet was sworn into office.
+Günther was elected Minister-President by the Landtag, and Günther cabinet was sworn into office.

 Parties

 The table below lists parties represented in the previous Landtag of Schleswig-Holstein.